RPI-WCL/pilots/README.md

   - S(K): e = K, abs(K) > 25;
   - S(K): e = 2*t + K, K < 0, k > -100;

-* The `when` clause introduced in our [Cluster Computing article](http://wcl.cs.rpi.edu/papers/pilots-cluster.pdf) was deprecated in v0.5 because the previous implementation assumed only one `estimate` clause per error signature.
+* The `when` clause introduced in our [Cluster Computing journal article](http://wcl.cs.rpi.edu/papers/pilots-cluster.pdf) is deprecated due to the support for multiple `estimate` clauses under the `signatures` and `modes` sections in v0.5.
+The previous implementation of the `when` clause assumed that there is only one `estimate` clause per signature, but we decided to give priority to the support for multiple `estimate` clauses in v0.5.

 ## 5. Future Work